 Assure that the proper equipment and regalia used to conduct the Memorial Service is present for the annual Memorial Service.
-This includes the memorial wreaths, racks, candles, altar cloth, Amaranth, Clinging Ivy, and Forget-Me-Not’s (flowers), American Flag, Bible, Star of Fidelity, Chime, gavel, Esquire’s Baton, and Officer Stations and Chairs)
+This includes the memorial wreaths, racks, candles, altar cloth, Amaranth, Clinging Ivy, and Forget-Me-Not’s (flowers), American Flag, Bible, Star of Fidelity, Chime, gavel, Esquire’s Baton, and Officer Stations and Chairs).

 Obtain a list of all deceased members from April 1st to March 31st of the previous Lodge year.

 Create lists of departed members for Exalted Rulers to read during the ceremony.
-These lists are to be placed on each Lodge’s Memorial Wreath prior to the service
+These lists are to be placed on each Lodge’s Memorial Wreath prior to the service.

 Distribute Ritual Parts to each of the officers who have speak parts a few weeks prior to the service, as well as at the service.